microsoft/onnxruntime/docs/tutorials/on-device-training/ios-app.md

 Now, right click on the 'MyVoice' group in the project navigator and click 'New Group' to create a new group in the project called `artifacts`.
 Drag and drop the artifacts generated in the previous section into the `artifacts` group.
 Make sure to select `Create folder references` and `Copy items if needed` options.
 This will add the artifacts to the project.

 Next, right click on the 'MyVoice' group and click 'New Group' to create a new group in the project called `recordings`.
 This group will contain the audio recordings that will be used for training.
 You can generate the recordings by running the [`recording_gen.py`](https://github.com/microsoft/onnxruntime-training-examples/blob/master/on_device_training/mobile/ios/recording_gen.py) script at the root of the project.
-Alternatively, you can also use any other recordings of length 10 seconds in .wav format except the ones that you are planning to use for inference.
-Make sure to name the recordings as `other_0.wav`, `other_1.wav`, etc. and add them to the `recordings` group.
+Alternatively, you can also use any other speakers' voice recordings except the speaker whose voice are you planning to use for training.
+Make sure that recordings are mono channel of length 10 seconds in .wav format with 16KHz sample rate.
+Additionally, make sure to name the recordings as `other_0.wav`, `other_1.wav`, etc., and add them to the `recordings` group.

 The project structure should look like this:

 ![Xcode Project Structure](../../../images/iOS_speaker_identification_xcode_project_nav_screen.png)